In Defense of Women, by Henry Louis Mencken

 Whenever I find myself homesick I read poetry, and in particular, there is one poet that I always find myself returning to.
 Emily Pauline Johnson, also known as Tekahionwake, a Mohawk Princess who wrote several books in high Victorian style at the start of the 1900s…

-Last year while living in Mexico City I had the opportunity to visit the Unión Nacional Sinarquista (UNS) headquarters in Mexico City and meet with several of their leaders to discuss ideology and the history of their movement.
+Last year while living in Mexico City I had the opportunity to visit the Unión Nacional Sinarquista (UNS) headquarters in Mexico City and meet with several of their leaders to discuss the ideology and history of their movement.

 Pierre Drieu la Rochelle’s suicide marked the end of an epoch in French publishing, and world politics more generally.
 While many in his class were able to deftly manouver the rapidly changing political and economic landscape of their time, Drieu la Rochelle’s decision to collaborate with the occupying regime lead to his untimely death.